classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-2. Select the Organizer from the **Organizer Events** dropdown, for whom you wanna create Sub-organizers.
+2. Select the Organizer from the **Organizer Events** dropdown for whom you want to create sub-organizers.

     ***